sundriftproductions/better-brenda/README.md

 	|
 	|-> docs: Any documentation (spreadsheets, production diaries, credits, behind-the-scenes pictures) related to the project.
 	|
-	|-> editorial: All of your finished, rendered video files.
+	|-> editorial: All of the finished, rendered video files.

 ```